v-rzh/ctf_writeups/bsidessf21_ropme/README.md

 locally (even if we weren't given the seed - one second is a *long* time - we could call `time(2)` locally and get the same result).

-The plan for the exploitation is straightforward - generate the same random memory that the service did and find the necessary gadgets for our ROP chain.
+The exploitation plan is straightforward - generate the same random memory that the service did and find the necessary gadgets for our ROP chain.
 There's only one problem - our ROP gadgets can't be too long.
 The longer the instruction the less chances we have of finding it in the randomly